yojimbo87/Eastern/README.md

 Status
 ---

-Early aplha.
+Early alpha.
 Basic server and database operations are implemented.
-Now focusing on data operations.
+Now focusing on document parsing and data operations.

 Features
 ---